SvenSerneels/ppdire/README.md

             is not a given.
 Will throw a warning.
 - `whiten_data`, bool.
 Typically used for ICA (kurtosis as PI)
 - `square_pi`, bool.
 Whether to square the projection index upon evaluation.
+- `compression`, bool.
+If `True`, an internal SVD compression step is used for flat data tables (p > n).
+Speds up the calculations.
 - `copy`, bool.
 Whether to make a deep copy of the input data or not.
 - `verbose`, bool.
 Set to `True` prints the iteration number.
 - `return_scaling_object`, bool.